tharinduonline/laravel-Blog/README.md

-# laravel54-Blog
-# Laravel 5.4
+# Blog Laravel 5.4
 The complete source code for the blog
-Programmer.LK Sri Lanka
+# Programmer.LK Sri Lanka